CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/010-powerapps.md

 ![Microsoft-CluedIn](./powerapps/images/cluedin-powerapps-diagram.jpg)

-- 2-way synchronization of Dataverse metadata to CluedIn entity types and vocabularies and vice versa.
+- 2-way synchronization of Dataverse metadata to CluedIn entity types/vocabularies and vice versa.

 - Keeping the golden record data in the Dataverse platform.